Province of Granada

+The province has an area of 12645.41 km2 and a population is 939,741 across its 170 municipalities.

+There are certain conception about the autonomous community of Granada being separate from Andalusia.
+The new autonomous community would consist of the provinces of Granada, Almería and Málaga.
+The conception has not yet found a response.

 Geography

 The tallest mountain in the Iberian Peninsula, Mulhacén, is located in Granada.
 It measures 3,479 m.
 The next highest mountains in the province are Veleta (3,396 m) and Alcazaba (3,371 m).

 The river Genil, which rises in Granada, is one of the main tributaries of the Guadalquivir.
 Other important rivers include the Fardes, Monachil, Guadalfeo, Dílar, Ízbor, Verde and Darro.

 Granada shares the Sierra Nevada National Park (in the Sierra Nevada mountain range) with Almería province.
 Another important range is the Sierra de Baza.

 The northern part of the province, comprising the districts of Baza and Huescar is known as the Granada Altiplano.

+Demographics

+As of 2024, the foreign-born population is 108,608, equal to 11.6% of the total population.
+The 5 largest foreign nationalities are Moroccans (22,097), Colombians (8,277), Romanians (6,824), Argetinians (6,685) and Brits (6,357).

 Important monuments

 The Alhambra World Heritage Site, Granada's biggest tourist attraction, showcases one of the very finest architectural legacies of Moorish rule in Spain, which in Granada lasted from 711 until 1492.

 There are Roman Catholic cathedrals at Granada and Guadix.

-The Royal Chapel of Granada houses the remains of the Catholic Monarchs, Isabella I of Castile (1451–1504) and Ferdinand II of Aragon (1452–1516); as well as of their daughter Joanna of Castile (1479-1555) and of her husband Philip the Handsome (1478-1506).
+The Royal Chapel of Granada houses the remains of the Catholic Monarchs, Isabella I of Castile (1451–1504) and Ferdinand II of Aragon (1452–1516); as well as of their daughter Joanna of Castile (1479–1555) and of her husband Philip the Handsome (69–70).